SE-LAPS/Python-Turtle-Animated-Compass/README.md

 ## 🧠 How It Works

-1️⃣ Turtle graphics is used to draw the compass and animate the needle.
+1️⃣ Turtle graphics is used to draw the compass and animate the needle.<br>
-2️⃣ The circle() method is used to draw the outer and inner circles.
+2️⃣ The circle() method is used to draw the outer and inner circles.<br>
-3️⃣ The needle is drawn using a turtle shape and is rotated using the setheading() method.
+3️⃣ The needle is drawn using a turtle shape and is rotated using the setheading() method.<br>
 4️⃣ Smooth animations are achieved using Python’s time.sleep() function.

 ## 🛠️ Requirements

-1️⃣ Python 3.x 🐍
+1️⃣ Python 3.x 🐍<br>
-2️⃣ Turtle (no need to install separately, it’s built into Python) 3️⃣ Basic knowledge of Python 🧠
+2️⃣ Turtle (no need to install separately, it’s built into Python)<br>
+3️⃣ Basic knowledge of Python 🧠

 ## 📝 License